-In collaboration with our MainStage play, Ayita by Teneil Whiskeyjack, the lobby of the Westbury Theatre will include an Interactive Art Installation by Adrianne Beauregarde, as well as a multi-media installation created by Indigenous young women through the VIDEA Canada Corps program and the Braided Journeys Program.
+In collaboration with our MainStage play, Ayita by Teneil Whiskeyjack, the lobby of the Westbury Theatre will include an Interactive Art Installation by Adrianne Beauregarde, as well as other art pieces she has curated, and a multi-media installation created by Indigenous young women through the VIDEA Canada Corps program and the Braided Journeys Program.
 Lobby Design by Daniela Masellis.

 Ayita Interactive Art Installation

 This site-specific installation is in direct response to Ayita, a play by Teneil Whiskeyjack.
 It attempts to inhabit an Indigenous, other-worldly experience through visual storytelling.
 The work is exploring and thinking through creating an experience that has no defined space or time.